SusOroCode/horiseon/README.md

 ## Horiseon Code Refactor

-In this challenge, I was assigned to refactor the existing website for the marketing agency Horiseon to make it more accessible.
+In this challenge, I was assigned to refactor the existing website for the marketing agency "Horiseon Social Solution Services, Inc".
+The purpose of the refactor is to make this website more accessible.